 Ultimately, the approval of new members is based on a case-by-case political assessment and a unanimous decision by the NATO member countries.

-Would NATO security guarantees be in effect during the accession process?
+Are NATO security guarantees in effect during the accession process?

 NATO security guarantees apply to NATO member countries.
 They do not apply during the accession process.

 At the same time, it is also in NATO’s best interest that the process proceed as smoothly as possible.